Germany–Peru relations: Relations with East Germany (1972–1990)

-East Germany–Peru relations were formally established with the signing of a treaty on December 28, 1972, between representatives of Peru and the German Democratic Republic (GDR) as a result of the end of the Hallstein Doctrine.
+East Germany–Peru relations were formally established with the signing of a treaty on 28 December 1972, between representatives of Peru and the German Democratic Republic (GDR) as a result of the end of the Hallstein Doctrine.
 This also coincided with Juan Velasco Alvarado's presidency after a successful coup d'état in 1968.
-After relations were established, an East German delegation headed by Viceminister of International Economic Affairs, Friedman Clausnitzer, made an official visit to Lima from February 6 to 10, 1973.
+After relations were established, an East German delegation headed by Viceminister of International Economic Affairs, Friedman Clausnitzer, made an official visit to Lima from 6 to 10 February 1973.
 The objective of the visit was to promote bilateral trade.
 The East German government subsequently opened an embassy in Lima.

-One year later, both countries signed their first treaty on May 27, 1974.
+One year later, both countries signed their first treaty on 27 May 1974.
 The treaty concerned the exchange of technology and scientific knowledge, including qualified staff.
 Also signed was a protocol that provided 20 scholarships for Peruvian students for the years 1974 and 1975, as well as a trade agreement.
-On August 21, a fishing cooperation treaty was signed in East Berlin.
-On April 30, 1975, two treaties were signed: the first one concerned the establishment of East German companies in Peru and was signed as part of the official visit of Trade Minister Luis Arias Graziani, which took place from April 27 to May 1.
+On 21 August, a fishing cooperation treaty was signed in East Berlin.
+On 30 April 1975, two treaties were signed: the first one concerned the establishment of East German companies in Peru and was signed as part of the official visit of Trade Minister Luis Arias Graziani, which took place from 27 April to 1 May.
 The second treaty was a trade agreement.

-On September 29, a cultural cooperation agreement was signed, and from October 23 to 25, a Peru–GDR Joint Committee was held in the city of Lima, chaired by Peruvian Trade Minister Felipe Estremadoyro and East German Trade Viceminister Gerd Moenkemeyer.
-A second committee was held from November 30 to December 2, 1981, chaired by Peruvian ambassador Hubert Wieland and Dr. Werner Hänold.
+On 29 September, a cultural cooperation agreement was signed, and from 23 to 25 October, a Peru–GDR Joint Committee was held in the city of Lima, chaired by Peruvian Trade Minister Felipe Estremadoyro and East German Trade Viceminister Gerd Moenkemeyer.
+A second committee was held from 30 November to 2 December 1981, chaired by Peruvian ambassador Hubert Wieland and Dr. Werner Hänold.
 During the meeting, economic cooperation was valued at US$ 10 million.
-On June 11, 1982, the Banco de la Nación signed a credit agreement with the Deutsche Außenhandelsbank of East Germany.
+On 11 June 1982, the Banco de la Nación signed a credit agreement with the Deutsche Außenhandelsbank of East Germany.

-On June 14, 1988, the final act of the meeting held in Berlin between the president of the Institute of Foreign Trade of Peru, Dr. Enrique Cornejo, and the Minister of Foreign Trade, Dr. Gerhard Beil, was signed.
-On April 24, 1990, an executive programme for cultural cooperation was created.
-On October 3, the unification of West and East Germany was approved, with the Peruvian Chancellery receiving a note on October 17, recognising the treaty signed on August 31.
+On 14 June 1988, the final act of the meeting held in Berlin between the president of the Institute of Foreign Trade of Peru, Dr. Enrique Cornejo, and the Minister of Foreign Trade, Dr. Gerhard Beil, was signed.
+On 24 April 1990, an executive programme for cultural cooperation was created.
+On 3 October, the unification of West and East Germany was approved, with the Peruvian Chancellery receiving a note on 17 October, recognising the treaty signed on 31 August.